 Meet with an Advisor

-Sorting out courses or majors when aiming for professional school in the medical field can be challenging.
+Sorting out courses or majors when aiming for professional school in the healthcare field can be challenging.
 Take time to talk with a pre-health advisor in the Creighton EDGE.Make an Appointment

 Dr. Charles AusterberryDirector for Pre-Health Advising